 - Refined grain products such as white rice, white or refined wheat flour found in white breads, pastries, crackers, many desserts, some cereals and pasta readily convert into sugar in your body and tend to settle as fat around your mid-section.

-- Gluten-free products (Gluten is the protein in week that people with Celiac disease must avoid) are often made with refined flours such as potato and rice flours and may have more calories, less fiber and fewer nutrients.
+- Gluten-free products (Gluten is the protein in wheat that people with Celiac disease must avoid) are often made with refined flours such as potato and rice flours and may have more calories, less fiber and fewer nutrients.

 - Cutting out whole grain products may result in a diet missing nutrients and too little fiber.
 If you have to follow a restricted diet for medical reasons, always consult a registered dietitian!